taylorzweigle/UIUX-Portfolio/README.md

 ## Nookachamps Farms (Product Label)

-Conceptual mockups of the front and back panels for a hazelnut package label.
+Designed the front and back panels for a hazelnut packaging label for a family friend.
+Product produced and sold with the designed labels.

 ## Graphic Design